StarBax89/alfredworkflow.addatag/README.md

 2. Install workflow to  alfred
 3. Tag ;)

-Add a tag to files selected in finder.
+To add a tag to selected files in finder:
 - select files
 - type "ftag" to alfred
 - type the argument (argument is the name of the tag)